dav1dk1m/BMI-Calculator_Flutter/README.md

 5. Result Interpretation: Understand if you're underweight, at a normal weight, overweight, or severely overweight based on your BMI.

 ### Installation:
 1. Ensure you have Flutter installed.
-If not, visit Flutter's official site to get started.
+If not, visit [Flutter's official site](https://docs.flutter.dev/get-started/install) to get started.
-2. Clone this repository: git clone https://github.com/dav1dk1m/bmi_calculator.git
+2. Clone this repository: `git clone https://github.com/dav1dk1m/BMI-Calculator_Flutter.git`
-3. Navigate into the project directory: cd bmi_calculator
+4. Navigate into the project directory: `cd bmi_calculator`
-4. Install dependencies: flutter pub get
+5. Install dependencies: `flutter pub get`
-5. Run the app: flutter run
+6. Run the app: `flutter run`

-6.
+## Testing

+### User Acceptance Testing